Overview of superconductivity in field-cooled magnetic materials: Abstract

 \section{Abstract}

 Considerable experimental skills have been accumulated in the preparation of field-cooled (FC) magnetic materials.
 This stimulates the search for FC magnetic materials that are superconductors.

 The article overviews the recent proposed mechanism of superconductivity in field-cooled magnetic materials.
-It is based on previously published results for magnon-induced superconductivity in field-cooled spin-1/2 antiferromagnets $[PRB96,214409]$ (arXiv:1712.02983), Sequence of superconducting states in field cooled $FeCr_2S_4$ $[JPCM33,495604]$ (arXiv:2111.02765) and Partial order induced superconductivity in $Fe^{2+}$ iron. $[EPL126,47001]$ (arXiv:1902.02290).
+It is based on previously published results for magnon-induced superconductivity in field-cooled spin-1/2 antiferromagnets $[PRB96,214409]$ (arXiv:1712.02983), and Sequence of superconducting states in field cooled $FeCr_2S_4$ $[JPCM33,495604]$ (arXiv:2111.02765).